genaifab/studyguides/README.md

-#  🧠 Study Guides for Meetup Groups: GenAI for Absolute Beginners and Vibe Code AI for Absolute Beginners
+#  🧠 Study Guides for Meetup Groups

+### GenAI for Absolute Beginners and Vibe Code AI for Absolute Beginners

 The study guides will correspond to the skillsets.